122 N. McDowell St. Charlotte, NC 28204

 • Disparaging statements about the other parent

-In general, a good guideline is that you shouldn’t put anything on social media that you wouldn’t want on display in open court.
+A good guideline for social media posts is that you shouldn’t put anything online that you wouldn’t want on display in open court.
 However, do not delete something that can count against you if you have already posted it.
 The post in question may be evidence, and you could face legal consequences for trying to get rid of it.
 Instead, discuss the post with your attorney, who may be able to prevent it from being admitted as evidence or reduce its impact by reasoning with the judge.

 If you violate the temporary orders or disobey any directions from the court, the judge will take this as a sign of disrespect for their authority, and you could be held in contempt of court.
 As you can imagine, that won’t help you when it comes time for the judge to decide your case.